-I. Choosing the Right Pickup Truck
+I. How to Choose the Right Pickup Truck

 Payload, payload, payload!
 When it comes to choosing the right pickup truck to haul a truck camper, nothing is more important than this number.
 The payload of a pickup truck is the amount of weight that a truck can safely carry and is a product of the truck’s Gross Vehicle Weight Rating (GVWR).
 The payload, expressed in both pounds and kilograms, can either be found on a driver’s side door pillar placard or in the glove box on a payload certification form.
 You can also determine the payload by subtracting the curb weight of your truck (you’ll need to take it to the scales to get this figure) from the truck’s GVWR.
 Basically, everything being carried in your truck, including all passengers, gear, and your “wet,” fully loaded truck camper, should be below your truck’s rated payload.
 Grossly exceeding the payload and GVWR is neither safe for your passengers nor for others who are sharing the road with you.
 And if you happen to get in an accident while overloaded, your insurance company can void out your coverage.